smoser/dreamhost_gmail_migration/README.md

 # DreamHost to Gmail Email Migration

-A few simple commands which migrate email from a DreamHost account to Gmail.
+A few simple commands to migrate emails from DreamHost to Gmail.

 ## Installation